Veracode: Developer Tools Integration

 Interview with developer

-My patent for the code difference flaw scanner
+My patent application for the code difference flaw scanner

 Over the course of the one-on-one interviews with the developers, it quickly came apparent that there was an opportunity for a patentable idea.
 The idea was that we could allow the developers to run a vulnerability scan on just the code they had changed before checking the code back in.
 This would allow for an extremely quick scan on only the next parts of the code, as opposed to the whole application where it could take hours to scan.